SPA Passports have a 3 year expiry date

 After the successful completion of the 2 day Core and sector course a passport will be issued with a 3 year expiry date

-A one day refresher/renewal course can be completed by delegates ONLY if the renewal course falls within a nine month window, all except Petrol Retail, Vehicle Mis-Fuellers, Core Construction and the Mineral Products (previously known as the Quarry passport) – Please read importance notice below!
+A one day refresher/renewal course can be completed by delegates ONLY if the renewal course falls within a six month window.

-Six months prior to the passport expiry date and three months after the passport expiry date.
-This nine month window allows plenty of time to arrange a suitable date for refresher training
+Six months prior to the passport expiry date.
+This six month window allows plenty of time to arrange a suitable date for refresher training

 We would recommend a date is booked to allow for unforeseen circumstances.
 A planned refresher course may have to be cancelled last minute and the next available course may run after the expiry window has ended.
 This will lead to a delegate having to sit the full two day course again!